 Show reliability so the student trusts you’re really paying attention

 The easiest way to show reliability in the homework market is by communicating with high attention to detail.

-If you chat with something like “I have read your instructions and am prepared to give you quality help,” no one will believe you.
+If you chat with something like “I have read your instructions and am prepared to give you quality help,” that reads like spam because it is so vague.

 Time for some quick research on your homework market.